Alpha Kappa Alpha: Hazing

-Prostitution
+Fort Valley Scandal

 In May 2018, the Alpha Beta chapter at Fort Valley State University (FVSU) was placed under investigation by the University System of Georgia and the Georgia Bureau of Investigations due to allegations that the executive assistant to FVSU's president and graduate advisor of the chapter, Alecia Johnson, suggested low-income prospective members have sex with affluent men in Georgia to cover approximately $1,500 in required membership intake fees.
 Johnson resigned from her position at the university and hired legal representation to contest the allegations.
 In June 2019, Johnson pled guilty to prostituting herself and one FVSU student.
 Also, as part of her plea deal, she testified against the men charged in the prostitution ring.
 Her plea deal resulted in her getting five years of probation, 180 days of house arrest, and a $1,000 fine.
 GBI investigations led to indictments that included no members of the Alpha Kappa Alpha chapter.
 The sorority completed an internal investigation into the matter, and allowed the chapter to remain in good standing with the sorority's highest leadership.